fbpx

 Protect Your Rental

-Your property is your asset, so you need to protect it.
-A rental agreement enables you to get your visitors to legally follow specific rules, so they will know their responsibilities and the repercussions of violating them.
-In other words, If they cause any damages, you can charge them on their security deposit and cover the losses, at least up to a degree.
+Your property is your asset, so you have to protect it.
+A rental agreement enables you to get your visitors to legally follow specific rules.
+So, they will know their responsibilities and the consequences of violating them.
+In other words, if they cause any damages, you can charge them on their security deposit and cover the losses.

 Minimise the Risk of Disputes

-The rental agreement is a legal document that enables you to pursue legal action when you cannot find a solution on your own.
+The rental agreement enables you to pursue legal action when you cannot find a solution on your own.
 For instance, if your guests won’t leave, the contract will give you more leverage to evict them via court.

 Make a Claim

 Your vacation rental agreement serves as proof of the dates you rented out your property.
-In turn, having this formal document can lead to tax exemption or deduction during tax season.
-Besides, when your guest damages your property, and you want to submit a claim with your insurance company, the agreement will be invaluable.
+In turn, having this formal document can lead to tax exemption or deductions during tax season.
+Besides, the agreement will be invaluable when your guest damages your property and you want to submit a claim with your insurance company.

 Key Elements You Need to Include in Your Rental Agreement